adamchainz/conjecture/README.rst

 The result is a style of testing that is more natural to use, easier to implement, and yet strictly more powerful than classic Quickcheck style property based testing.

-It should also be much easier to write bindings to (although it currently isn't due to slightly less than well abstracted error handling.
-This will change) because it requires very little deep integration with the type system or model of values in the language.
-All you need are functions.

 If you want to know more about how it works, there is a `rough design doc also checked in to this repo <docs/design.rst>`_.